BaseCrusher/coredns-acmednschallenge/README.md

     }
 }
 ```
-- `certSavePath`
+- `dataPath`
   - Required.
 String
-  - Absolute path to save the certificate.
+  - Absolute path where the plugin will save acme user data the certificates.
 - `email`
     - Required.
 String
     - The email used for Let'sEncrypt API.